CharlesGM/erc-20-geth-gcp/README.md

 ### Receiving Test Tokens

 For local development:
-- The deployer account holds all tokens initially
+- You can deploy directly to your MetaMask address using the `RECIPIENT_ADDRESS` environment variable
-- You can create a script to transfer tokens to your MetaMask address
+- Alternatively, you can deploy to the default account and transfer tokens using the transfer script
-- Use a faucet script to transfer ETH from local dev accounts to your MetaMask wallet
+- The contract owner can mint additional tokens if needed

 For Sepolia testnet:
 - Deploy the contract using your MetaMask account's private key in `.env`